How to read a fund factsheet

 If you’re new to investing, trying to decipher all the information on a fund factsheet can be a little overwhelming.
 At first glance, it might seem like a lot of figures and nonsensical terms.
 But once you know what to look for, there’s lots you can discover from reading the factsheet, even if you’ve only got five minutes to spare.

 The clue’s in the name.
 A fund factsheet is a summary document that tells you all the key information about the fund you’ve invested your money in.
-It’s important because it will help you understand exactly what you’ve put your hard-earned cash into.
+It’s important because it will help you understand exactly what you’ve put your money into.

-It will usually tell you things like who’s managing the fund you’re invested in, how much you’re being charged for being invested in the fund, and how it’s been performing over the past few years.
+It will usually tell you things like the launch date of the fund, who's managing the fund you’re invested in, how much you’re being charged for being invested in the fund, and how it’s been performing over the past few years.

-You can find the fund factsheet by doing putting the name into a search engine, or through the investment platform you have the fund with.
+You can find a fund factsheet by putting the fund name into a search engine, by accessing it through the investment platform you hold the fund with, or by contacting your investment provider directly for help.

-When it comes to your investments you want to know two basic things – what am I buying and how much is it costing me?
+When it comes to your investments a couple of important things to know are – what am I buying and how much is it costing me?

 On an Aviva fund factsheet like this one, you’ll find the name of the fund at the top of the factsheet.
-It might not always mean much – Aviva Investors Multi-asset Plus Fund IV Class 9, anyone? – but it’s good to know the name of the thing you’ve invested your money in.
+It might not always mean much – Aviva Life Artemis Income, anyone? – but it can be important to know the name of the fund you've invested your money in.

-The names of the fund managers – the person or people who look after your money on your behalf – are often on a fund factsheet, usually alongside the date they started managing your fund.
+The names of the fund managers – the person or people who manage your money on your behalf – are often on a fund factsheet, usually alongside the date they started managing your fund.
 That’s important to know for two reasons:

-- On the investment fund’s website you can find out more about your fund manager’s prior experience and areas of interest, which could impact how they manage the fund.
+- On the investment fund’s website you should be able to find out more about your fund manager’s prior experience and areas of interest, which could impact how they manage the fund.

 - It’s good to know how long a fund manager has been looking after a fund, and what the performance has been while they've been managing the fund.
 A factsheet could help you get an idea of this.